reopucino/running-phaser/README.md

 # running-phaser
-simple game using phaser framework (create for makeymakey controler)
+simple game using phaser framework (create for makeymakey controller)